ndneighbor/topstock-backend/README.md

 This backend is written in Flask and hosted on Heroku, here is the planned documentation for the API routes so Alexa can communicate with the Market.

+PyStockPicker takes the general stocks and then we run a second layer of a Market Moving Average (Tactical Stock Analysis)

+For the temp DB we run

+'''
+1. Run with python main.py
+2. Choose exchange (TSX, NYSE, NASDAQ, HKG)
+3. Click Update
+4. Click Export to Excel
+5. Click Clear Cache
+6. Run Again
+'''

 ## Functionality

 This Backend is able to retrive Stock prices for a particular stock